mwalbers1/Data-Analyst-Projects/Communicate Data project/README.md

 This notebook loads the raw PISA CSV file data file into a sqlite database.
 It then transforms and loads a subset of PISA data columns for the United States, China, and Singapore countries into a new CSV file.

 ### PISA Data Part 2
-Separate Pandas DataFrames are created for creating the Univarate, Bivariate, and Multivariate visualizations of PISA data for the United State, China, and Singapore countries.
+Separate Pandas DataFrames are created for creating the Univarate, Bivariate, and Multivariate visualizations of PISA data for the United States, China, and Singapore countries.

 ## Summary of Findings